github/opensource.guide/_articles/best-practices.md

 If you're looking for others to pitch in, start by asking around.

+One way to gain new contributors is to explicitly [label issues that are simple enough for beginners to tackle](https://help.github.com/en/articles/helping-new-contributors-find-your-project-with-labels).
+GitHub will then surface these issues in various places on the platform, increasing their visibility.

 When you see new contributors making repeated contributions, recognize their work by offering more responsibility.
 Document how others can grow into leadership roles if they wish.

 Encouraging others to [share ownership of the project](../building-community/#share-ownership-of-your-project) can greatly reduce your own workload, as @lmccart discovered on her project, [p5.js](https://github.com/processing/p5.js).